My path - walking through the fog at 60

 Once I had walked far enough through the fog, I knew: this is what I’m here for now.
 The pretending had become too heavy.

 And as I walked, I started writing down what I saw.
 The lies I had believed.
 The ones that kept the fog thick.
-That became this workbook:

 Download only if you’re done pretending.